nelson-n/cs-math-nn/ComputerLanguages/README.md

 General script for comparing the speed of various Python functions and methods.
 This script is used to explore how and why certain implementations are faster than others.

+`/Scratch.py`

+Script for demoing new Python concepts and ideas.

 ## /Java

 `/JavaCheatsheet.java`